EnterpriseDB/tpa/RELNOTES.md

   Given the circumstances, we can use pg_basebackup to create replicas in a self-contained way, at the cost of reinventing everything that repmgr takes care of for us.

-We simplify matters considerably by limiting the use of pg_basebackup to Postgres v12 and above (i.e., no recovery.conf to deal with).
-If you want to create replicas with older versions, you must use repmgr (but repmgr packages exist for older versions).
+- TPA-101 Support deploying to SLES 15

+  Pass `--os SLES` to `tpaexec configure` to deploy to SLES.

+  The M1 and PGD-Always-ON architectures are supported on all platforms.

+  Creation of local repositories (and therefore air-gapped installation) is not yet supported on SLES

+### Minor changes

 - TPA-412 Support deploying to RHEL 9

-  All architectures are supported on all platforms.

-### Minor changes
+- TPA-418 Minor version upgrade support for PGD 5

 - TPA-425 Improve tests run as part of `tpaexec test`

 - Various documentation updates

 ### Bugfixes

-- TPA-418 Update pgd-proxy and pgdcli when updating postgres

 - TPA-439 Don't try to use 2q repositories on unsupported distributions